New Zealand national rugby union team: Foster Era

-In July 2022, the All Blacks hosted Ireland to a 3-Test Series that was played in Auckland, Dunedin and Wellington.
-In the first game the All Blacks would heavily defeat Ireland (42–19), before losing to them in the second game (12–23), which was the first time that Ireland have ever beaten the All Blacks in New Zealand, and also in the third game (22–32), which was also the first time that Ireland have beaten the All Blacks two times in a row and beat them for the 2nd time at home in consecutive weeks.
-Ireland won the Test Series (2–1) and it was their first test series win against the All Blacks and it was also their first test series win in New Zealand.
-This led the All Blacks to make a couple of changes in their coaching setup.
-They would open their Rugby Championship campaign with a loss to the Springboks at Mbombela Stadium in South Africa (26–10), and record their 3rd consecutive loss and 3rd straight season with back to back losses.
+In July 2022, the All Blacks hosted Ireland to a 3-Test Match Series.
+In the first game the All Blacks defeated Ireland (42–19), before losing to them in the second game (12–23) and third game (22–32).
+It was the first time that Ireland had beaten the All Blacks in New Zealand, with two consecutive wins in a row and across a Test series.
+This also marked the third straight season that the All Blacks lost back to back test matches and this led them to make changes in their coaching setup.
+They opened their Rugby Championship campaign with a loss to the Springboks in Mbombela (10–26), their third consecutive loss.
 They then rallied back the following week with a win at Ellis Park (35–23) to retain the Freedom Cup.
-They would then lose to Argentina (18–25) for the first time in New Zealand.
-They bounced back with an impressive (53–3) victory in Hamilton a week later.
-They then defeated Australia in a controversial (39–37) win when the Wallabies made an incredible comeback and led by 3 points only to be denied victory in the final minute of the game by Referee Mathieu Raynal, who awarded the All Blacks a free kick after Fly-Half Bernard Foley was supposedly "Time Wasting".
-This sparked a massive debate in the world of rugby and also saw New Zealand retain the Bledisloe Cup.
-The All Blacks would go onto defeat the Wallabies again (40–14) at Eden Park in Auckland.
-In their End Of Year Northern Tour, the All Blacks had a 4 match schedule and finished with a (3–1) record.
-They went on to defeat Japan (38–31), Wales (55–23), Scotland (31–23), and drew against England (25–25).
-The All Blacks finished with 8 wins, 4 losses and 1 draw.
-This also finished what was such a lackluster 2022 campaign and it was also the worst Win/Loss record for the All Blacks since the 1998 season.
+They lost to Argentina (18–25) for the first time in New Zealand, before bouncing back with a (53–3) victory a week later.
+They then defeated Australia in a controversial and much debated (39–37) win, thus retaining the Bledisloe Cup.
+The All Blacks went on to defeat the Wallabies again (40–14) at Eden Park in Auckland.
+In their End Of Year Northern Tour, they defeated Japan (38–31), Wales (55–23), Scotland (31–23) but drew against England (25–25).
+The All Blacks finished with eight wins, four losses and one draw.
+It was their worst win/loss record since the 1998 season.